-UPMC Horizon’s 30th Annual Memories in Lights will take place in the lobby of the Greenville Campus on Tuesday, December 4th, 2018.
-Come for the ceremony at 6:00pm and enjoy friends and refreshments.
-Remember or honor your loved ones by purchasing an angel for the memorial tree.
-To purchase angels, click the link below, complete page two and follow the instructions.
-We at MERP appreciate your support!
+UPMC Horizon’s 30th Annual Memories in Lights took place in the lobby of the Greenville Campus on Tuesday, December 4th, 2018.
+Participants remember or honor loved ones by purchasing an angel for the memorial tree.
+This fundraiser raised over $1,500 for MERP.
+Thank you for supporting us!

 The Medical Equipment Recycling Program in Farrell has been in its new building at 707 Sharon-New Castle Road for almost a year now and the comments have been favorable.
 “The new MERP is so clean and neat,” said one comment card.
 Another claimed, “I had such a hard time getting into the old MERP because there was a long, steep ramp to the door and the parking was always terrible.
 The new location has parking right outside the door and the building is so easy to access!”